Notable People

 Blume's official biography notes that the American Library Association has repeatedly placed her near the top of its list of most frequently banned authors.
 It also notes her long collaboration with the National Coalition Against Censorship.

 Her own censorship page is even more revealing because it explains the historical shift in her own voice.
 She writes that in 1980 "the censors crawled out of the woodwork" and that book challenges multiplied rapidly.
-She treats censorship not as a side annoyance, but as a recurring effort to stop children from encountering ideas, language, sexuality, uncertainty, and independent thought.
+She treats censorship as a recurring effort to stop children from encountering ideas, language, sexuality, uncertainty, and independent thought.

 That is essential to understanding her place in American culture.

-Blume was never only a bestselling author who happened to get challenged.
+Blume was more than a bestselling author who happened to get challenged.
 She became one of the clearest public faces of the fight over what children are allowed to know, what schools are allowed to teach, and whether discomfort is a reason to remove a book.

 Her significance grew because the books and the censorship were always linked.
 The books mattered because they were honest.
 The bans happened because they were honest.